pypingou/hackmd_docs/flock2019_slides.md

 ## Help us

 - Test the current workflow
--- Volunteers welcome to test the multi-build updates workflow when it lands
+-- Volunteers welcome for multi-build updates

 - Give your feedback

 ---